abhiverse01/simplistics/README.md

    A program that allows users to solve Sudoku puzzles by implementing a backtracking algorithm, helping users find solutions to any valid Sudoku board.

 ## 📂 Folder Structure
-Each project is contained within its own directory, with a self-explanatory structure:
+Each project is contained within its directory, with a self-explanatory structure:
 ```
 /simplistics_repository/
 │